GRIP FAQs

 What will the class schedule be for Virtual Week?

+Optional welcome and orientation program.
 Meet your Coordinator and faculty members, your Grip Guide, hear about the schedule for the week, and any news.
 Stick around for some fun and door prizes opportunities for those who attend.
+Time to be announced.

 What technology do I need to attend the GRIP Virtual Institute?